 Of course, there are times when you simply don’t have a tripod or you are not allowed to use one because of rules or restrictions of a location.
 If you find yourself sans-tripod, remember this rule of thumb: 2x focal length = shutter speed.
 So, if your lens has a focal length of 400mm, try not to shoot any slower than 1/800th of a second.
 Likewise, if your lens has a focal length of 100mm, keep the shutter speed at 1/200th of a second or faster.
 And, so on.

 I should mention that, in most of the above examples, I used a tripod.
-Even at fast shutter speeds, you can still get camera shake that slightly blurs your image unless you shoot with the mirror up on your DSLR.
+Even at higher shutter speeds, you can still get camera shake that slightly blurs your image unless you shoot with the mirror up on your DSLR.
 Mirrorless cameras are not plagued by this problem.

 So, in conclusion, landscape photographs are not always made with long exposures.
 There are plenty of situations where it is absolutely appropriate to speed things up!
 In which situations do you find a faster shutter speed is the answer to a specific field issue?